OpenDDS/OpenDDS/docs/devguide/xtypes.rst

     DDS::DynamicData_var dynamic =
       DDS::DynamicDataFactory::get_instance()->create_data(type);

-Like other data types defined by IDL interfaces (for example, the DataWriter types), the "dynamic" object's lifetime is managed with a smart pointer – in this case DDS::DynamicData_var.
+Like other data types defined by IDL interfaces (for example, the ``*TypeSupportImpl`` types), the "dynamic" object's lifetime is managed with a smart pointer – in this case ``DDS::DynamicData_var``.

-The "type" input parameter to create_data() is an object that implements the DDS::DynamicType interface.
+The "type" input parameter to ``create_data()`` is an object that implements the ``DDS::DynamicType`` interface.
-The DynamicType representation of any type that's supported as a topic data type is available from its corresponding TypeSupport object (see section :ref:`xtypes--obtaining-dynamictype-and-registering-typesupport`) using the get_type() operation.
+The DynamicType representation of any type that's supported as a topic data type is available from its corresponding TypeSupport object (see :ref:`xtypes--obtaining-dynamictype-and-registering-typesupport`) using the ``get_type()`` operation.
 Once the application has access to that top-level type, the DynamicType interface can be used to obtain complete information about the type including nested and referenced data types.
 See the file :ghfile:`dds/DdsDynamicData.idl` in OpenDDS for the definition of the DynamicType and related interfaces.

 Once the application has created the DynamicData object, it can be populated with data members of any type.
 The operations used for this include the DynamicData operations named "set_*" for the various data types.
-They work similarly to the "get_*" operations that are described in section :ref:`xtypes--interpreting-data-samples-with-dynamicdata`.
+They work similarly to the "get_*" operations that are described in :ref:`xtypes--interpreting-data-samples-with-dynamicdata`.
 When populating the DynamicData of complex data types, use get_complex_value() (see :ref:`xtypes--reading-members-of-more-complex-types`) to navigate from DynamicData representing containing types to DynamicData representing contained types.

 .. _xtypes--dynamicdatawriters-and-dynamicdatareaders: